 In the Forest

-A very unique location in the Photography Spots in Bavarian Forest is the Baumwipfelpfad.
+A very unique location in the Bavarian Forest is the Baumwipfelpfad.
 The elevated wooden path leads through various treetops in the Bavarian Forest.
 For a photographer, the pinecone-shaped observation tower is particularly interesting.
 During the ascent to the peak, the winding path reveals multiple photography angles and stunning panoramic views.

 Pro-Tip: This location is very popular amongst tourists and families.
 Therefore, to get the best shots of the spot, go early or during a cloudy day when it’s less crowded.
 Make sure to bring your wide-angle lens, like my favorite: the Fujifilm FUJINON XF 10-24mm